Concerns about research integrity

 I have a concern, what do I do?

-If you have a concern about research conduct at the University of Melbourne, you may wish to familiarise yourself with our processes that address breaches of research integrity, or contact us or an RIA.
+If you have a concern about research conduct at the University of Melbourne, you may wish to familiarise yourself with our processes that address breaches of research integrity, or contact us at the Office of Research Ethics and Integrity or an RIA.